FriendsOfTYPO3/tea/Documentation/Documentation/Rendering/Index.rst

 How to render documentation locally?
 ====================================

-In order to render documentation, first of all, clone repository:
+In order to render documentation, first of all, clone the repository:

 .. code-block:: bash

    git clone https://github.com/TYPO3-Documentation/tea.git

-then go to extension root:
+then go to the extension root:

 .. code-block:: bash

    cd tea

 and follow `the TYPO3 documentation quickstart guide <https://docs.typo3.org/m/typo3/docs-how-to-document/master/en-us/RenderingDocs/Quickstart.html>`_